eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.9 Authentic Sources

 Authentic Sources are the public or private repositories or systems recognised or required by law containing attributes about natural and/ or legal persons.
 The Authentic Sources in scope of Article 45e are sources for, e.g. attributes on address, age, gender, civil status, family composition, nationality, education and training qualifications titles and licences, professional qualifications titles and licences, public permits and licences, financial and company data.
 Authentic Sources in scope of Article 45e are required to provide interfaces to QEAA Providers to verify the authenticity of the above attributes, either directly or via designated intermediaries recognised at national level.
-Authentic Sources may also issue PuB-EEAs themselves if they meet the requirements of the eIDAS Regulation.
+Authentic Sources may also issue PuB-EEAs themselves if they meet the requirements of the [eIDAS 2.0\] Regulation.
 In figure 1 this is indicated by the arrow 'provides qualified data'.

 It is up to the Member States to define terms and conditions for the provisioning of these Pub-EAAs, but according to the minimum technical specifications, standards, and procedures applicable to the verification procedures for qualified electronic attestations of attributes.